withastro/roadmap/proposals/0046-actions.md

 };
 ```

-To handle this error, you can call your action using the `.safe()` extension and check whether an `error` is present.
+To handle this error, you can call your action and check whether an `error` is present.
 This property will be of type `ActionError`.

 ## Access API Context